Cumulo-pro/cumulo-horcrux/docs/modify-architecture.md

 - Existing validator node running and in sync
 - 3 new VPS/servers provisioned for cosigner nodes
 - 1 additional sentry node (to reach 3 total)
-- Horcrux installed on all 3 cosigner nodes — see [Installation and Usage Guide](./installation-guide.md)
+- Horcrux installed on all 3 cosigner nodes, see [Installation and Usage Guide](./installation-guide.md)

 ---